CTA-K12/UserBundle/Resources/doc/index.md

 > Please read the Symfony2 Security component documentation for more information on the
 > other types of authentication methods.

-###### Access Controll:
+###### Access Control:

-The `access_control` section is where you specify the credentials necessary for users trying to access specific parts of your application.
-You can see in the commented out example we have specified that any request beginning with `/admin` will require a user to have the `ROLE_ADMIN` role.
+The `access_control` section is where you specify the credentials necessary for users trying to access specific parts of your application. ~~You can see in the commented out example we have specified that any request beginning with `/admin` will require a user to have the `ROLE_ADMIN` role.~~

+We add our three routes: `login`, `register`, and `reset` here with the role:
+`IS_AUTHENTICATED_ANONYMOUSLY`.
+This allows anonymous users to access these pages without requiring `ROLE_USER` or other application specific roles.
+In addition, we add demonstrate how to lock down every other remaining route requiring your users to have, at a minimum, the `ROLE_USER` role.

 For more information on configuring the `security.yml` file please read the Symfony2 security component [documentation](http://symfony.com/doc/current/book/security.html).